-SSTC operates within highly specialized parameters of the Hampden County Seriff’s Department to serve court-ordered dangerously ill individuals who, due to their impaired judgement relative to Substance Use Disorder.
+SSTC operates within highly specialized parameters of the Hampden County Sheriff’s Department to serve court-ordered individuals who are dangerously ill or suffering from impaired judgment relative to Substance Use Disorder.
 The length of stay depends on clinical presentation and program engagement, ranging between 30 and 90 days, with reviews at regular intervals and discharge upon the authorization of the DOC Commissioner.

 Clinical factors considered at review include a psycho-social assessment, participation in treatment, and features of the client’s presentation, including mental status, capacity for planning, decision-making, emotion regulation, problem recognition or ambivalence.
-Staff recommendations as to discharge or continued treatment go to the Program Director at the Springfield site, who confers with and follows the direction of the Department of Corrections.
+Staff recommendations as to discharge or continued treatment go to the SSTC Program Director who confers with and follows the direction of the Department of Corrections.

-Trauma-informed.
-The incidence of early and repeated trauma among adults with SUD is well-established in the literature.
+Trauma-informed: The incidence of early and repeated trauma among adults with SUD is well-established in the literature.
 HCSD proceeds with a commitment to factor this common life experience into the approach with those we serve.
-For example, lesson plans address trauma adaptations and sequelae, the strip search room is purposely constructed to limit the sense of privacy distress, and the entire program approach emphasizes options rather than a prescriptive or coercive model.
+For example, lesson plans address trauma and the entire program approach emphasizes options rather than a prescriptive or coercive model.

-Family focused.
-Entire families bear the effects of SUD.
+Family-focused: Entire families bear the effects of SUD.
 Classes and counseling support take this fact into account, helping clients to see themselves and their SUD as part of a larger family constellation.
 Early weeks of the program purposely omit family visitation, instead offering (as was validated by four distinct focus groups HCSD conducted) telephone-only contact early on, with gradually increasing family contact as the individual stabilizes.
-Support and education occur weekly at the Springfield site, and staff members make themselves available to provide direction and support to concerned family members.
+Support and education occur weekly and staff members make themselves available to provide direction and support to concerned family members.